cxinsys/fasttenet/README.md

 - **procs_per_device**: The number of processes to create per device when using non 'cpu' devices, optional, default: 1
 - **batch_size**: Required
 - **kp**: kernel percentile, optional, default: 0.5
-- **method**: approximations for calculating TE, optional, 'shift_left' method is recommended to achieve results similar to TENET.
+- **method**: discretization method for expression values, optional, 'FSBW-L' method is recommended to achieve results similar to TENET.

 ```angular2html